Indian Runner Duck

 Lifespan: 8-10 years

 Reproduction: Indian runner ducks are prolific and fertile egg layers, but are not inclined to build nests or to brood (incubate their eggs).
-Hens lay up 200 eggs each year, and when their eggs are incubated, ducklings hatch within about 28 days.
+Hens lay up 200 eggs each year; ducklings hatch within about 28 days.

 Behavior: Indian runner ducks are agile and flightless, standing upright to run.
 Their wings are too short to allow flight.
 They use their webbed feet to maneuver easily through water.
 They have a strong herding instinct.